CudaText-addons/cuda_markdown_preview/readme/readme.txt

 Plugin "Markdown Preview" for CudaText.
 It converts Markdown text to HTML (using Python library), and then opens HTML file in browser.
-If selection is made then only selection is processed, otherwise entire file is processed.

 You can use file "cuda_markdown_options.py" to init set of Markdown extensions.
 Possible quoted values (comma-separated):